BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_evil/the_serpent_horde.md

 - **Steely Nerve** `ACTIVE`

-Gain a +2 bonus to any Courage test when charging an enemy with Terror.
-Also gain +2 bonus to the Watcher's Courage when an enemy model with Blades of the Dead makes strikes against the Watcher.
+Gain a +2 bonus to any Courage test when charging an enemy with [Terror].
+Also gain +2 bonus to the Watcher's Courage when an enemy model with [Blades of the Dead] makes strikes against the Watcher.

 </div>